0ponn/enjoyyy/README.md

-# 🎭 Enjoyyy
+# enjoyyy

-> Share music mysteriously.
-Listen completely.
-Discover finally.
+> Share music without spoilers

-**Enjoyyy** is an anonymous music sharing platform that turns YouTube songs into mystery experiences.
+**enjoyyy** is an anonymous music sharing platform that turns YouTube songs into mystery experiences.
 Share music without revealing what it is - listeners must enjoy the full track to discover what they're hearing!

 ## Features

 - 🎵 **Anonymous Sharing** - Share music without revealing artist or title
-- 🎨 **Custom Visualizer** - Real-time audio visualization instead of video
+- 🎨 **Custom Visualizer** - Real-time audio visualization with magnetic field theme
 - 🎭 **Mystery Reveal** - Song details only shown after the track ends
 - 🔗 **Shareable Links** - Generate anonymous URLs for easy sharing
+- 🏠 **Home Button** - Easy navigation to create your own mystery links
 - 📱 **Responsive Design** - Works on desktop and mobile

 ## How It Works

 1. **Paste a YouTube URL** - Any music video or audio
-2. **Get an anonymous link** - Like `yoursite.com/?v=abc123`
+2. **Get an anonymous link** - Like `enjoyyy.mmmmichael.com/?v=abc123`
 3. **Share the mystery** - Recipients see only the visualizer
 4. **Listen to reveal** - Song details appear after playback ends

 ## The Mystery Experience

 When someone receives your anonymous link, they see:
-- ✨ A beautiful audio visualizer
+- ✨ A beautiful audio visualizer with magnetic field theme
 - 🎭 "Want to know what song this is?"
 - ⏱️ Dynamic countdown in the final 30 seconds
 - 🎉 Full reveal with title, artist, and stats after the song ends
+- 🏠 Home button to create their own mystery links

 ## Quick Start

+### Backend

 ```bash
 # Install dependencies